xeolabs/scenejs/README.md

 * SceneJS website and examples compiled with [jekyll](http://jekyllrb.com/) that play nice with [github pages](http://pages.github.com/)... it cut down ~4000 lines (see the website for this repo at [http://stonelinks.github.io/scenejs/](http://stonelinks.github.io/scenejs/))
 * Website dependencies managed with [bower](http://bower.io/)
 * A [Vagrant](http://www.vagrantup.com/) dev environment for developing everything above
-* Moved builds to the `dist` folder for consistency with other libraries

 ![Tron Tank Demo](http://scenejs.org/images/tron-tank.jpg)